When can you claim workers compensation in Victoria?

 The remainder of this page will discuss circumstances in which you can claim workers compensation (where many people believe they are not entitled to do so).

-The injury happened a long time ago
+If the injury happened a long time ago

 Many people believe that if a significant amount of time has passed since they suffered an injury, perhaps months or years, that they are not able to pursue a claim.